hero

 Summary

-In this article, we have covered how to use variables in the Arduino IoT Cloud, and what variables are available.
+In this article, we have covered how to use variables in the Arduino Cloud, and what variables are available.

 We have also shown some code examples and good practices to keep variable synchronization optimal, such as using the